In this chapter:

 Up to an additional four doses of PCV13 and up to additional three doses of 23PPV are funded for vaccination or re vaccination of high-risk individuals (as listed in Table 16.3, Table 16.4 and Table 16.5).

-Two classifications of IPD risk are recognised: ‘high-risk’ conditions for which there is significant risk of IPD and ‘at‑risk’ conditions, which on their own may not significantly increase risk, but when combined together or with lifestyle risk factors increase an individual’s risk of IPD.
-This is described as ‘risk stacking’ – IPD incidence substantially increases with the accumulation of concurrent risk factors or conditions.[3, 4] The risk of pneumococcal infections in those with two or more at-risk conditions may be as high as the risk for those with a recognised high-risk condition.[82, 83, 84]
+Two classifications of IPD risk are recognised: ‘high-risk’ conditions for which there is significant risk of IPD and ‘at‑risk’ conditions, which on their own may not significantly increase risk, but when combined or with added lifestyle risk factors increase an individual’s risk of IPD.
+This is described as ‘risk stacking’ – IPD incidence substantially increases with the accumulation of concurrent risk factors or conditions.[3, 4] The risk of pneumococcal infections in those with two or more at-risk conditions may be as high as the risk for those with a recognised high-risk condition.[70, 71, 72]

 PCV13 and 23PPV are recommended but not funded for the following individuals: